firehydrant/design-system/CONTRIBUTING.md

 🙏 Thank you for your interest in contribution!

-We ask that you please review these guidelines prior to making a PR.
-Otherwise there are no restrictions on who may contribute to the System.
+We ask that you review these guidelines prior to making a Pull Request (PR).
+Otherwise, there are no restrictions on who may contribute to the System.

-Long term, Design System is intended to be maintained collaboratively by every engineer and designer at FireHydrant.
+Design System is intended to be maintained collaboratively by every engineer and designer at FireHydrant.

 ---